It has been claimed that value investing is dead, and the value principles that helped make Warren Buffett his first $1 million, no longer apply.

-As a taster of what Hidden Value Stocks has to offer, here's a teaser copy of the Q2 2017 issue.
-The issue contains an interview with Nick Schmitz and Dan Rasmussen of Verdad Capital Management as well as Kyle Mowery and Saidal Mohmand of GrizzlyRock Capital.
+As a taster of what Hidden Value Stocks has to offer, here's a teaser copy of the Q4 2017 issue.
+The issue contains an interview with Fred Liu, CFA the founder and portfolio manager of Hayden Capital, and Avenir Capital a global equities investment manager, majority owned by its staff.

 If you're interested in discovering more about Hidden Value Stocks, click here.

-And if you're interested in buying the latest issue or signing up, click here for a 5 day free trial
+If you're interested in buying the latest issue or signing up, click here.

 There are quarterly as well as yearly payment plans for subscribers.
 And with the average stock profiled up 24%, the subscription could pay for itself in just a few months even with a relatively small position.